obestwalter/codecats-cv/docs/get-started.md

 Click on the "Dashboard" link and got to the "Web" Tab.

-Go to the **Virtualenv:** section, click on **Source Code**, copy the path from your clipoard into the field and klick the checkmark next to the field to save the change.
+Go to the **Virtualenv:** section and set the path from your clipoard - make sure to klick the checkmark next to the path to save the change.

 If the path is correct a link will turn up directly below the virtualenv path: "Start a console in this virtualenv" - click on the link to got to a bash console with the active virtualenv.